jsr6720/goodreads-csv-to-md/posts/2015-07-14-aesop's-fables.md

 ## My Review 5/5

+### Date Read
+2015/07/14

+### Date Added
+2016/05/31

-Very fun listen.
+My Thoughts: Very fun listen.
 Didn't realize so many stories with morals were from so ancient a time.

 ---